Happy Path Bias¶

 Happy path bias is the agent tendency to write code that handles the common case but skips error paths, edge cases, and type boundaries.

-AI coding agents systematically neglect error handling, edge cases, and type safety.
-CodeRabbit's analysis of 470 GitHub PRs found AI-generated code has 2x more error handling issues and 1.75x more logic/correctness errors than human-written code.
+AI coding agents skip error handling, edge cases, and type safety.
+CodeRabbit's analysis of 470 GitHub PRs found that AI-generated code has 2x more error-handling issues and 1.75x more logic and correctness errors than human-written code.

 | Symptom | What the agent does | What breaks |